UT-VisionMotionDecision/PLDAPS/README.md

 p.run
 ```

-__`pldaps.run`__ runs the experiment.
-This will open the PTB screen and interface with a number of external hardware devices and will call a function each trial.
+### pldaps.run

-Of course there is no need to use this, if you wanted to run your own experiment script and only wanted to use pldaps for its screen opening and device management, but in that case there might not be any benefit of using this version of pldaps.
+__`pldaps.run`__  will open the PTB screen and interface with a number of external hardware devices and will call a function each trial.

 `pldaps.run` opens a Psychtoolbox window using `p.openScreen`